 - for external areas: rainfall intensity,size of catchment, ground falls etc

-A grate fails hydraulically when water bypass occurs.
-Consideration must also be given to the inlet size of the grate to ensure it adequately removes water, but not at the expense of introducing litter into the drainage system, or compromise the safety of users.
+A grate fails hydraulically when liquid bypass occurs.
+Consideration must also be given to the inlet size of the grate to ensure it adequately removes surface liquid, but not at the expense of introducing litter/waste into the drainage system, or compromise the heel safety of users.

-A grate’s hydraulic capacity is calculated by the amount of water it will allow to pass through it in a given time period.
-Failure to allow passage of water into its underlying channel will result in bypass, regardless of how much capacity the channel has.
+A grate’s hydraulic capacity is calculated by the amount of liquid it will allow to pass through it in a given time period.
+Failure to allow passage of liquid into the underlying channel will result in bypass, regardless of how much capacity the channel has.

 There are three factors that affect the hydraulic capacity of a grate, its size, its collective intake area and the design of its inlets.

-For instance, a longitudinal bar grate can have a large cumulative intake area.
-Between the bars, each slot acts as an individual elongated orifice and the grate will only reach its capacity once each orifice has ﬂooded.
-The bars also have the effect of slowing down the speed of water, ensuring gravity has enough time to maximise the evacuation of the water between the bars.
+For instance, a longitudinal grate (slots parallel to the channel) can have a large cumulative intake area.
+Between the bars, each slot acts as an individual elongated orifice and the grate will only reach its capacity once each slot has ﬂooded.
+The bars also have the effect of slowing down the speed of the liquid, ensuring gravity has enough time to maximise the evacuation of the water between the bars.

-In comparison, the intake areas (and therefore capacity) of Tile and Brickslot grates are much smaller than a longitudinal bar design.
-A Tile grate has only two openings along the length of the drain.
-There are fewer opportunities for water to be evacuated through the design.
+In comparison, the intake areas (and therefore capacity) of only single or double slotted grates are much smaller than multi slotted design.
+A double slotted grate has only two openings along the length of the drain.
+There are fewer opportunities for the liquid to be evacuated through the design.

-Furthermore, Brickslot grate styles are the most compromised design as there is only one slot for water to be interrupted and slowed.
+Furthermore, single slotted grates are the most compromised design as there is only one slot for water to be interrupted and slowed.